 Netanyahu falsely accused Bennett of signing a coalition agreement that returns more power to Hareidim.

-Likud Interior Minister Silvan Shalom has been appointed to become Israel's new lead negotiator in any talks with the Palestinian Authority, as well as in strategic dialogue with the United States.
+Likud MK Silvan Shalom has been tapped to lead Israel's negotiating team in talks with the Palestinian Authority and in dialogue with the US.

 Prime Minister Binyamin Netanyahu vowed Sunday at a Jerusalem Day ceremony the Israeli capital would remain undivided "forever."